 Choose a subject which you are interested in and enjoy.
 It cannot be a specific area covered in any of your AS or A2 units.
 Think about how this may help your university application or show a breadth of interest and knowledge.
 Remember that a word limit of 5000 words is not very much - you will need to limit the area you are investigating.

-Think about how to formulate a question to research - be specific about what you want to prove or find out - see the examples in the introductory presentation masterclass in the Student's shared drive under EPQ.
+Think about how to formulate a question to research - be specific about what you want to prove or find out.